Building condition and remediation report

 - communication records, if they can be obtained, such as the designer’s and builder’s site notes, diaries or records

-- address trade and building practice current when the building was built (trade practices and Building Code requirements have changed significantly over the past decade)
+- address trade and building practice current when the building was built (trade practices and Building Code and standards requirements have changed significantly in the past two decades)

 - identify other issues with the building, such as any bathroom leaks (a bathroom leak on an external wall is likely to be repaired as part of the weathertightness remediation)